Pricing

 The practical first question is where the work happens.
 If a developer is interactively using Claude Code on a repo, plan access may be the right starting point.
 If a product, internal platform, or automated agent calls Claude models directly, API token pricing is the budget surface.

-Model budget after Fable 5
+Model budget after Sonnet 5 and Fable 5

 Do not turn that into a Claude Code default claim.
 Unless official Claude Code release notes or account behavior make the model route explicit for a buyer's access path, write the budget as Claude Code access plus possible API/model-routing costs.